RokasAniss/ra-react-template/README.md

 ## React Template by [@RokasAniss](https://github.com/RokasAniss)

 ### Structure `(src/)`
-- `components` UI components only, no direct connection to store or api calls in here
+- `src/components` UI components only, no direct connection to store or api calls in here